 1 tsp sea salt

 The Cloud Ear Fungus you can usually find at an Asian Grocery Store.
-If you do not want to use them or cannot find them, you can use some more shiitake mushrooms.
+If you do not want or cannot find them, you can use some more shiitake mushrooms.
 The seaweed noodles or clear bean thread noodles you can usually find at an Asian Market.
 Follow the directions on the packet.
-Usually, you need to soak them in cold water for them to become soft.
+Usually, you need to soak them in cold water to become soft.

 To Roll the Spring rolls

-2 Packages Rice paper or about 24 pieces.
+2 Packages of Rice paper or about 24 pieces.

 1 egg white

 Or Beer – some people use beer to make the outside spring roll crispy and brown.
 Many restaurants in Hanoi are said to use Beer to roll their spring rolls.

 2 Heaping Tablespoons of Sugar

 1 Carrot Cut Up (see our Video Below)

 1 German Turnip or Kohlrabi Cup Up Into Pieces